jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 #### Commercial-scale Thought Experiment

-Imagine you operate a global streaming-video service whose customers tend to consume your content between the hours of 7pm and 11pm local time.
-If you own your own data centers, you may have a data center in each region so that the data sits geographically close to your customers in that region and has low latency.
-If you pursue this strategy, each data center may only operate around 4 hours per day (7pm to 11pm).
+Imagine a global sreaming-video service whose customers watch videos between 7:00pm and 11:00pm local time.
+It may choose to have a data center in each geographical region so that video data sits geographically close to customers in that region and thus has low latency.
+With this strategy, each data center may only operate near peak power consumption around 4 hours each day (7 to 11pm).

-If latency is not a significant concern (perhaps because users' devices can buffer some amount of content), you may consolidate into only a few large data centers that run nearly all the time.
-7pm to 11pm in many global time zones may result in the up-time of data centers in this strategy operating 16 hours a day.
+If latency is not a major concern (perhaps users' devices can buffer 1-2 minutes of video), the company may consolidate into only a few large data centers that run nearly all the time.
+7 to 11pm in many global time zones may mean data centers are running near peak power consumption 16 hours per day.

-The capital costs of constructing fewer vs. many data are clear, but for a large commercial consumer of electricity with data centers, energy costs will also be material.
-Under a plan like Virginia's with high demand costs relative to energy costs, consoilidating into fewer data centers that run 16 hours a day instead of 4 at peak power would lower energy costs by more than 50% (e.g., from $0.169 / kWh to $0.073 / kWh).[^3]
+Clearly these choices have different capital costs, but for a large commercial electricity user with data centers, energy costs will also be material.
+Under a plan like Virginia's with high demand costs relative to energy costs, consolidating into fewer data centers that run 16 hours a day instead of 4 hours at peak power would lower energy costs by **more than 50%** (e.g., from $0.169 to $0.073 per kWh).[^3]

 [^3]: In a similar vein, always-on data centers like the type used by cryptocurrency miners have a [particularly synergistic relationship](https://www.world-nuclear-news.org/Articles/First-nuclear-powered-data-centre-at-Susquehanna-c) with baseload power operators like nuclear power plants.
 The generator benefits from having a consistent demand without fluctuation from other grid users, and the consumer can thereby receive lower energy prices.